"Nov. 9, 2012 -- If you're allergic to the metals nickel or cobalt, you may want to consider that when you pick a mobile phone.

-If vomiting has not occurred spontaneously the patient should be induced to vomit with syrup of ipecac.
-If the patient is unable to vomit, perform gastric lavage followed by activated charcoal.
+If patient is unable to vomit, perform gastric lavage followed by activated charcoal.
 Isotonic or 1/2 isotonic saline is the lavage of choice.
 Precautions against aspiration must be taken especially in infants and children.

 Vasopressors may be used to treat hypotension.

-The oral LD50 of cyproheptadine (cyproheptadine hydrochloride) is 123 mg/kg, and 295 mg/kg in the mouse and rat, respectively.
+The oral LD of Cyproheptadine is 123 mg/kg, and 295 mg/kg in the mouse and rat, respectively.

 This drug should not be used in newborn or premature infants.

-Hypersensitivity to cyproheptadine (cyproheptadine hydrochloride) and other drugs of similar chemical structure:
+Hypersensitivity to cyproheptadine and other drugs of similar chemical structure.

 Stenosing peptic ulcer